Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 cd samples/ManagedAppWebHook
 ```

-In order to deploy the Function, set up some needed environment variables and deploy the app.
+In order to deploy the function, set up some needed environment variables and deploy the app.

 ```
 functionApp=<function name from outputs>